Anchoring effect: Personality

+Correlational research on anchoring bias and personality traits yielded mixed results, with emphasis on the Big Five personality traits which includes: Conscientiousness (orderly and responsible), neuroticism (uneasy and anxious), extraversion (sociable and outgoing), openness (intelligence and creativity) and agreeableness (polite and trusting).
+One study found that participants who were high in the Openness trait were more influenced by anchors set by others when estimating the length of the Mississippi river, with no other personality traits correlating to the effects of anchoring.
+Other research showed that it was conscientiousness and agreeableness that increased anchoring biases, while anchoring effects were diminished in participants high in the extraversion trait.
+Nonetheless, when measuring the Big Five personality traits and anchoring susceptibility, no significant correlation was found between personality and anchoring.
+The anchoring effect seems to be present regardless of personality.

 Personal experience

 Early research found that experts (those with high knowledge, experience, or expertise in some field) were more resistant to the anchoring effect.
 However, anchoring happens unconsciously which means that unless someone who is knowledgeable is warned prior, they are still susceptible to anchoring.
 Since then, however, numerous studies have demonstrated that while experience can sometimes reduce the effect, even experts are susceptible to anchoring.
 In a study concerning the effects of anchoring on judicial decisions, researchers found that even experienced legal professionals were affected by anchoring.
 This remained true even when the anchors provided were arbitrary and unrelated to the case in question.
 Also, this relates to goal setting, where more experienced individuals will set goals based on their past experiences which consequently affects end results in negotiations.

-Expertise is when a judge has relevant knowledge.
+Expertise is typically defined as domain-specific knowledge and experience.
 In a study using price estimation of cars, it was found that relevant knowledge positively influenced anchoring.
 Expertise in cognitive bias is related to experience however the two are not exclusively exhaustive.
 In a study using stock return estimates, it was found that expertise decreases behavioural bias significantly.
 It was found that other factors like cognitive ability and experience where there is no susceptibility to anchoring or a susceptibility as it increases, tend to become factors that decrease the effects of anchoring when they are an expert.